Minimum requirements for Microsoft Defender for Endpoint

-The standalone versions of Defender for Endpoint Plan 1 and Plan 2, even when they are included as part of other Microsoft 365 plans, do not include server licenses.
-To onboard servers to those plans, you'll need either Microsoft Defender for Endpoint for Servers or Defender for Servers Plan 1 or Plan 2 as part of the Defender for Cloud offering.
-To learn more, see Defender for Endpoint onboarding Windows Server.
+Defender for Endpoint Plan 1 and Plan 2 (standalone or as part of other Microsoft 365 plans) don't include server licenses.
+To onboard servers to those plans, you need either Microsoft Defender for Cloud or Microsoft Defender for Business servers.

 For information licensing requirements for Microsoft Defender for Endpoint, see Microsoft Defender for Endpoint licensing information.

 For detailed licensing information, see the Product Terms site and work with your account team to learn more about the terms and conditions.

 For more information on the array of features in Windows editions, see Compare Windows editions.

 Access to Defender for Endpoint is done through a browser, supporting the following browsers:

 - Microsoft Edge

 - Google Chrome

 While other browsers might work, the mentioned browsers are the ones supported.

 Windows 11 Enterprise